A stroll down Abbey Road Great Malvern

 Just below Ashfield, on the other side of College Road, can be glimpsed Hampton House in the triangle of woodland between Abbey Road, College road and the Wells Road; it stands in extensive grounds partly obscured by shrubbery and trees and was possibly designed by architect Edward Elmslie.

-The house is approached by a long drive from Abbey Road.
+The house was originally approached by a long drive from the junction of Abbey Road with College Road.

 Empty and boarded up in 2015, it has double bowed windows overlooking the Severn plain (see photo below taken from College Road).

-Kelly's Trade Directory records Frederick Hookham living at Hampton House in 1924.
+When James Atkins moved across the road to Ellerslie, Hampton House was taken by Frederick Hookham.
+Kelly's Trade Directory records Frederick Hookham still living at Hampton House in 1924.
 He was born Oxford about 1846, and married in 1876 Catherine Ann Hyde, daughter of wealthy Wholesale-Clother Thomas Hyde of Caddecot House, Abingdon.
 (In 1945 Caddecot House became a Dr Barnardo's home.)

 The photo below, kindly provided by a former Ellerslie pupil, shows the front of Hampton House as it was in 1965, when it was owned by Ellerslie school.

 On the opposite side of Abbey Road about 100 yards past the junction with College Road stands another large house named Ellerslie, built circa 1855.
-When we took the photo below in 2012 the site was empty, and protected by security fencing, awaiting development.
+We took the photo below in 2012 when the site was empty, and protected by security fencing, awaiting development.